smar377/kubernetes/cka-with-practice-tests-udemy/section-2/core-concepts/replicasets-lab/replicasets-lab.md

-### 1. Check the number of Pods (and the image used to deployed) existing on the system
+### 1. Check the number of Pods (and the image used to deployed) running on the system

 ```bash
 $ kubectl get pods -o wide